Marlborough Harrier Club presents

 Photo from the 2016 event are available for viewing and purchase online at http://www.shuttersport.co.nz or at Langwoods photo centre, 75 Queen St, Blenheim.

 The event was first held in 1977 as the King of the Withers and contested by male runners only.
 In 1992 it was opened up to female runners and renamed the King and Queen of the Withers.
 Originally the course started in the CBD, went into the Wither Hills and then returned to town.
 Increased traffic and housing developments meant several changes have had to be made to the course in 2004 and now it is run totally within the Wither Hills Farm Park area.
 Further innovations saw separate male, female and walkers’ events introduced in 2003, a hybrid (walk/run) section introduced in 2009, plus business house and married couples’ teams sections.
 2018 we deleted Married Couples and Business House through lack of numbers registering for these categories.
 A children’s race was added 2017.
-This leaves the event with Run, walk, hybrid (run/walk) and children’s run.
+Children’s race was deleted from 2020 event because of lack of interest for various reasons.

 The winner and titleholder for King of the Withers and Queen of the Withers will come the first male and first female home and will come from any grade.